wuxxin/infra-shared/docs/fcos.md

 #### overwrite of buildin files and units

-the butane loader detects and handles overwrites to

-storage:directories,links,files and systemd:units:dropins gracefully.

-it possible to overwrite any of these. if it is a systemd service, consider a dropin
+it is possible to overwrite any `storage:directories,links,files` and `systemd:units[:dropins]`. if it is a systemd service, you can also consider a dropin.

-see [Butane Yaml - Merge Order](butane.md#merge-order) for detailed merge ordering
+See [Butane Yaml - Merge Order](butane.md#merge-order) for detailed merge ordering

 ## Application Configuration